bpblakely/Analysis-of-Historically-Popular-Songs/Data/README.md

 Data set size: ( 6100 x 12 )

-Each row describes a song with 12 attributes.
+Each row describes a song with 12 variables.

 The variables in order: